sarven/unit-testing-tips/README.md

 }
 ```

-:heavy_check_mark: Testing the code without any complicated logic is senseless, but also leads to fragile tests.
+:exclamation: Testing the code without any complicated logic is senseless, but also leads to fragile tests.

 ## Fragile test